teberhardt/cards-over-lan/README.md

 * **Card Upgrades** - Some cards may be "upgraded" by using Card Coins.
 You earn Card Coins with each round you win.
 They might have more uses later, or be removed entirely.
 Who knows what the future may hold?
 * **Skipping** - If you don't like the current black card, you can vote to skip it with the press of a button.
 * **Idle Detection** - If players are idle for a set amount of time, the server ignores them, allowing the game to continue without them.
+* **Player Preserves** - If a player loses connection, they can reconnect within a certain time limit without losing their cards/points.

 ## How it works